 Why Negative Goals Sabotage Your Success

-Reframe negative goals by recognizing how they affect your motivation.
-Goals focused on what to avoid rather than what to achieve trigger stress responses that work against your brain’s natural motivation systems, leading to procrastination and reduced performance.
 Most people create counterproductive objectives without realizing it.
 This pattern shows up in daily statements like “I need to stop missing deadlines” or “I must avoid making mistakes.”
-Though these phrases seem normal, they actually trigger stress responses that reduce your chances of success.
+Though these phrases seem normal, they trigger stress responses that reduce your chances of success.

-This guide shows you exactly how to transform limiting, stress-inducing goals into powerful, motivating objectives that work with your brain’s natural systems rather than against them.
+This guide shows you how to transform stress-inducing goals into motivating objectives that work with your brain’s natural systems rather than against them.

 Key Takeaways

-- Negative goals focus on avoiding outcomes and trigger stress responses
+- Negative goals (avoidance goals) focus on preventing outcomes and trigger stress responses

 - Simple language changes can transform goal achievement rates